Why Validating Email Addresses Matters

 To validate a list of emails, use the Recipient Validation feature of the SparkPost web app to upload the list.
 You’ll get a .csv file in return that notes invalid addresses and reasons.

-This beta release is just the start; we anticipate developing further capabilities in the near future.
+This release is just the start; we anticipate developing further capabilities in the near future.
 We’re eager for your feedback on Recipient Validation and how to make it most useful to you.

-Recipient Validation will be available to all SparkPost users soon.
 We are confident it will help you avoid excessive hard bounces to protect your reputation and to get a more accurate view of your email performance.